cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 on the construction from {{BBCGGI19}}, Section 4.2.
 The types and parameters required by this interface are listed in the table below.

-We begin in {{flp-bbcggi19-overview}} with an overview of the proof system and some extensions to it. {{flp-bbcggi19-valid}} defines validity circuits, the core component of the proof system that determines measurement validity and how measurements are aggregated.
+{{flp-bbcggi19-overview}} provides an overview of the proof system and some extensions to it. {{flp-bbcggi19-valid}} defines validity circuits, the core component of the proof system that determines measurement validity and how measurements are aggregated.
 The proof-generation algorithm, query algorithm, and decision algorithm are defined in {{flp-bbcggi19-construction-prove}},
 {{flp-bbcggi19-construction-query}}, and {{flp-bbcggi19-construction-decide}}